How to Send Emails From Javascript?

 Prerequisites

-• Your favourite Editor (Sublime, Visual Code, CLI editors, etc)
+• Select your favorite Editor (Sublime, Visual Code, CLI editors, etc.)

 • SMTP Server/Hostname: smtp.gmail.com